 There are few golfers with more natural ability than Dustin Johnson.
 But after he finished 2015 ranked eighth in the world, it was beginning to look as if he would fail to deliver on his incredibly potential.

 Yet just 14 months later, DJ was US Open champion and World No.1.
-He remains only the fifth golfer in history to retain that spot for a full year.
-And though he was overtaken in 2018 by Justin Rose and Brooks Koepka, he's already claimed two titles in 2019 and is set to return to the top of the World rankings.
+The TaylorMade staffer remains only the fifth golfer in history to retain that spot for a full year.

-Whether that means winning the club championship, achieving a single-figure handicap, breaking 80 or even 100, there is a challenge out there that is within the scope of your ability.
+Whether that means winning the club championship, achieving a single-figure handicap, breaking 80, 90 or even 100, there is a challenge out there that is within the scope of your ability.
 And with the right approach, you can do.
-Just ask DJ.
+Just ask Dustin Johnson.

 ➤ Make your weakness your strength.
 As DJ admits, it is human nature to overlook the parts of the game you’re not so good at.
 But real improvement comes when you target your weakness.
 To be sure of yours, collect your own stats or use individual shot-related data capture technology like MyRoundPro.